cometbft/cometbft/docs/qa/v034/README.md

 ###### CometBFT Homogeneous network

-The mempool size was as stable and homogeneous at all full nodes as in the baseline.
+The mempool size was as stable at all full nodes as in the baseline.
 These are the corresponding plots for the homogeneous network test.

 ![mempool-cumulative-homogeneous](./img/v034_homog_mempool_size.png)